 Alice: I think that’s very good advice.
 I remember wanting to just try again immediately when we had failed cycles.

 T: Timewise – people say, “but I’m going to be 37 next month!”
 Well, OK, but it’s not like if you cross the line, you’re out!
 One needs perspective.
 You look at it much more as: ‘you as a person (holistic).
 Gradual, relax, take things easy.
 Think about something else to clear the mind a bit.
-When people do that they start thinking in a different way.
+When people do that they start thinking differently.
 Approach the whole problem more positive rather than keep on the negative.

 Alice: At what point should a couple go and seek medical advice?

-T: If a couple feel there is a problem, a medical problem, they should try a few months and then go.
+T: If a couple feels there is a problem, a medical problem, they should try a few months and then go.
 But otherwise, if below 35: it’s a year.
 For investigation, not treatment.
 Over 35: 6 months.
 It doesn’t mean they should go for treatment.
 That’s a different issue.
 A couple could come in after a year, and they could have all the tests and find nothing wrong, so you say, keep trying nothing wrong.
 But this is where NHS and private differ.
 NHS is bound by guidelines restrained by finance.
 Privately you can ask for treatment, and it’s not that you won’t get the same objective, just that you get it quicker.
 That’s the only difference.

 Alice: What are the treatment options available?